 Kaltuma, 30, looks out over a reclaimed water reservoir near her home, a pastoral community in Kenya, which has recently been hit by a years-long drought.
 Mercy Corps helped expand the water source to help families in the region survive the dry spell.
 PHOTO: Ezra Millstein/Mercy Corps

-We train herders on how to keep their animals healthy in drier conditions, and boost market systems that can thrive in a changing climate.
+Our work even extends to adapting market systems that can thrive in a changing climate.

 Sarita, 54, works in her village’s sugarcane field in rural Nepal.
 Her indigenous community has repeatedly been displaced by flooding from the nearby river, but Mercy Corps helped them plant sugarcane along the river bank, which holds back flood waters and doubles as a source of income.
 Since the sugarcane was planted, the community has reclaimed 40 hectares of land.
 PHOTO: Ezra Millstein/Mercy Corps.